andrzejjurga/notepad/README.md

 * Qt 4.14.0
 ## Goal:
 I often use notepad, but I missed some functions there.
-I found that I would create a notebook from scratch to teach my self objective C++ and Qt.
+I decided that I will create a notebook from scratch to teach my self objective C++ and Qt.